deepjyotipaulhere/greenify/README.md

 - Best practices for optimizing performance in mobile applications.
 - The importance of user-centric design in creating engaging and impactful applications.
 - Strategies for integrating community-driven features into a mobile app.
+- Extensive use of easy-to-use Sonar APIs by Perplexity AI

 ## What's next for Greenify